MrBukLau/filter-lists/README.md

 5. Close the Settings application and open the AdGuard application
 6. Click on the following options in the AdGuard application: `Protection > Safari protection > Filters > Custom`
     <br>
     6a.
-Turn on the "Custom" section by tapping the toggle button at the top
+Turn on the use of "Custom" filters by tapping the toggle button
     <br>
     6b.
 Add a filter list from this repository to AdGuard by clicking on the "Add a filter" button, pasting the raw GitHub link from this repository into the "Filter URL" field, clicking the "Next" button, and clicking the "Add" button after reviewing the prompt to confirm that it is the correct filter list
 #### uBlock Origin on Google Chrome (Desktop)